Gift Icon

 Ship offseason

-During the off-season, around the winter months, in particular, demand for auto transport decreases.
-Auto transport companies try to incentivize customers by lowering rates for transport services.
+Demand for auto transport decreases during the off-season, particularly around winter.
+Auto haulers try to incentivize customers by lowering rates for transport services.

 The best part about shipping off-season is that you can usually find an available shipping date much sooner than you would during peak season.
 You may even receive your shipment sooner if weather conditions permit.